FAQ

 Is transportation provided?

+Participants must arrange their own transportation to and from the seminar.
 We strongly discourage students from driving themselves to and from the seminar.
-If it is necessary for a student to drive, our staff will collect and secure their car keys until the program ends on Sunday.
+If it is necessary for a student to drive, our Staff will collect and secure their car keys until the program ends on Sunday.

 Who are the chaperones?

-Facilitators are adult (age 21+) volunteer staff members assigned to a group of 8 or 9
+Facilitators are adult (age 21+) volunteer staff members assigned to a group of 8 or 9 students throughout the seminar.
+They encourage discussions, lead activities, and provide supervision for all activities.

 Facilitators-in-Training are college students or young professionals (ages 18-20) who are teamed with an adult facilitator to assist with each group.

-Any person who is responsible for the health and safety of HOBY program participants must be at least 21 years of age.
+Any person responsible for the health and safety of HOBY program participants must be at least 21 years of age.
 Facilitators and Staff remain on campus or with the participants at offsite locations during the entire event and are available 24 hours a day.

 What safety measures are in place?

-During the seminar, participants under age 18 are required to practice the “buddy system” whenever they leave the larger group (restroom, water break, etc.).
+During the seminar, participants under 18 are required to practice the "buddy system" whenever they leave the larger group (restroom, water break, etc.).

 Use or possession of alcohol, unauthorized or illegal drugs, tobacco products, and/or weapons of any kind is strictly prohibited for all participants and may result in expulsion from the program.